random532/brut/README.md

 In general, it translates mouse clicks into shell commands.<br>
 Start it as a regular user.
 For root commands, it has a sudo(8) backend.<br>
 The password is piped to sudo via a named pipe (there is no other way).
 You can change<br>
-sudo behavior by editing its configuration file /usr/local/etc/sudoers.<br>
+sudo behavior if you edit its configuration file /usr/local/etc/sudoers.<br>
 Currently there are no plans to use polkit.<br><br>

 5. How do I install it?<br>
 Install it just like any other port:<br>
+- Make sure you have /usr/ports directory.<br>
 - Download ports/Makefile and ports/pkg-descr<br>
 - Run "make makesum" and "make install clean"<br>
 - (recommended: Run "dbus-uuidgen --ensure", for dbus)<br>